banner scheduled tasks on pi -- Erik Mclean / Unsplash / ThomasDyan / RaspberryTips

 How to Schedule a Task on a Raspberry Pi?

-Scheduling commands or scripts on a Raspberry Pi, and on Linux generally, is not easy for a beginner.
-There are many tips you should know in order to make it work every time, and in this article, you will see the recommendations in detail.
+Scheduling commands or scripts on a Raspberry Pi, and on Linux generally, is not transparent for a beginner.
+There are many tips you should know in order to make it work every time, and in this article, I’ll give you recommendations in detail.

-To schedule a task on Raspberry Pi, there is a tool name “crontab”.
-This tool is useful to run a script at a specific time or on boot.
+To schedule a task on Raspberry Pi, use the “crontab” tool.
+It’s useful to run scripts at specific times or on boot.

 Cron